WestGrid/calgarySummerSchool2019/2-forAttendees.md

 day).
 Don't forget to check details and prerequisites for each course, including software requirements for your laptop under **Laptop software**.
 Please install the required software before coming to class.

-## Wi-Fi access
+## WiFi access

-Before the start of the summer school **all eligible attendees must obtain** their Eduroam accounts through their home institutions.
 You will need online access to log in to remote systems, complete hands-on exercises, view documentation, etc., so please make sure you can sign in to the campus WiFi.
+There are several options:

+- All UofC students and staff should have access to the local WiFi at the entire campus.
+Please check that it works for you before coming to classes.
+- The Eduroam network is free to all academic attendees, whether from the UofC or other institutions.
+To use it, you **must obtain your Eduroam account** through your home institution before the start of the summer school.
 If you are not sure how to obtain it, please contact the local IT department at your institution.
-There will also be self-serve WiFi accounts.
+-  There is also self-serve public WiFi available that you can register for once you are in range.

 ## Cluster accounts